Walk of Health: History

 The first 8 km of the Walk of Health was constructed in 1999 by dictator Saparmurat Niyazov.
 It officially opened on 2 January 2000.
 Niyazov made his ministers walk the walkway whilst he travelled by helicopter to meet them at the end of the walkway.
 He feared that his own heart condition would render him unable to walk the entire length.
 The walkway was expanded an additional 26 km in mid-2000, after which Niyazov announced he would require his ministers to walk the walkway once every year.
 On 30 August 2004, over 10,000 people walked the walkway, including members of the government.
 In July 2012, President of Turkmenistan Gurbanguly Berdimuhamedov expressed dissatisfaction with the state of the walkway.
 He said that the government would look for private investors to maintain it.

 Route

 The concrete walkway is split into two sections: Leader's Trail, which is 8 km, and Serdar Trail, which is 28 km.
 The beginning of the Walk of Health is marked by an archway in Serdar Health Park.
+From their starting points, Leader's Trail runs northwest, terminating at the Kopetdag Highway south of Nisa, while Serdar Trail runs generally southeast, terminating at the Government Tribune complex on Gokdepe Highway south of Ashgabat.
 As there are no trees in the mountain range to provide shade, the walkway is difficult to walk in its entirety.
 It is accompanied by metal fences on either side of the path, as well as street lamps so that it can be illuminated at night.
 Numerous statues and sculptures line the walkway, with pavilions every kilometer for resting.
 The highest point of the walkway reaches 1293 m, which is marked by a flagpole displaying the flag of Turkmenistan.